-The student inflow numbers of the programme are appropriate.
-The panel regards the entry requirements to be clear and relevant and the admission procedures, including the matching days, to be adequate.
-The profile and contents of the programme are clearly communicated to prospective students.
-The panel welcomes students not having taken mathematics B in their secondary education to be offered a course to remedy their deficiencies in this respect.
+The student inflow numbers of the programme are adequate.
+The panel considers the entry requirements to be clear and strict.
+The admission procedures are appropriate.
+The panel proposes to try and admit students from a wider range of bachelor programmes.

 The panel is positive about the contents of the curriculum.
 The curriculum meets the intended learning outcomes of the programme.
 The courses and projects are up to standard, with a pronounced and strong focus on chemistry subjects.
 The number of practical classes is adequate.
-The panel is positive about scheduling theoretical and practical classes in parallel.
-The panel is also positive about the breadth of the curriculum and considers the curriculum to be coherent.
-The number of electives students can choose from is adequate.
+The panel is positive about the coherence of the curriculum.
+The panel advises to reduce the number of specialisations, as five specialisations seem to be quite numerous in view of the size of the programme.
+The panel proposes to promote external research internships further and to assist students in finding these and in applying for them, in line with current initiatives on the part of the programme.

 The panel regards the lecturers in the programme to be both skilled and motivated.
 In the panel's view, the lecturers know how to bridge the disciplines in the curriculum.
 The educational capabilities of the lecturers are up to standard, as may be deduced from the proportion of BKO-certified lecturers.
-As the workload is demanding for lecturers, the panel advises to balance the workload by providing more support from the Faculty departments and VU central departments.
+As the workload is challenging for lecturers, the panel advises to balance the workload by making the programme more transparent and by providing considerably more support from the Faculty departments and VU central departments.

 The panel considers the educational concept and the study methods to be in line with the programme characteristics.
 The programme is working on new study methods, which is positive.
-The number of hours of face-to-face education and the class sizes are appropriate.
-The number of drop-outs in the first year is substantial, but the programme may be regarded to be quite demanding and the student-success rates are appropriate.
+The number of hours of face-to-face education and the class sizes are adequate.
+The panel regards the student success rates to be appropriate.